ccao-data/service-spark-iasworld/README.md

 - `table_name (required)` - Name of the iasWorld table to extract, must be prefixed with `iasworld.`.
 - `min_year (optional)` - Minimum tax year (inclusive) to extract from the table.
-Default is `1999`.
+Defaults to `1999`.
 - `max_year (optional)` - Maximum tax year (inclusive) to extract from the table.
 To extract a single year, set `min_year` and `max_year` to the same value.
-Default is the current year.
+Defaults to the current year.
 - `cur (optional)` - Values of the `cur` column to extract from the table.
 Can by an array or a single value.
-Default is `['Y', 'N', 'D']`.
-- `use_predicates (optional)` - Use the PIN ranges defined in `config/default_predicates.csv` to divide up the table during extraction.
-  Greatly increases speed, but requires the table to have a `parid` column.
-  Default is `true`.
+Defaults to `["Y", "N", "D"]`.
+- `predicates_path (optional)` - String path to a CSV file within the `config/` directory.
+The CSV file should define the column, start value, and end value used to construct a SQL BETWEEN expression.
+Each line creates its own expression equivalent to one chunk of a table during reading.
+Set to in a job definition `null` to disable using predicates completely.
+Defaults to `default_predicates.csv`.
+- `predicates_type (optional)` - Data type of the predicate column, either "string" or "numeric".
+The "string" type is quoted in the generated SQL BETWEEN predicates, while the "numeric" type is not.
+Defaults to `"string"`.
 - `use_partitions (optional)` - Create
   [Hive-partitioned](https://duckdb.org/docs/data/partitioning/hive_partitioning.html)
   outputs using the `taxyr` and `cur` column values.
 Default is `true`.